 Verse 1.
-The verse is linked to and cannot be separated from what was spoken of before in the previous chapters.
-Zechariah spoke of what is to come, essentially exhorting the people to choose God, and choose obedience to God, unlike the disobedience of their fathers.
+In this verse Zechariah continues to speak of what is to come, essentially exhorting the people to choose God, and choose obedience to God, unlike the disobedience of their fathers.
 This was a wise thing because God has promises of prosperity that He wants to bestow upon His people.

-We should therefore note Zechariah's emphasis in his message of encouragement to the people who were undergoing difficult times, oppressed by leaders among them that should have known better but who were choosing to again disregard the covenant.
+Zechariah emphasized a message of encouragement to the people who were undergoing difficult times, oppressed by leaders among them that should have known better but who were choosing to again disregard the covenant.

-So to make it clear they should take the prophetic word seriously God addressed the people with the title the LORD of hosts.
-God introduced Himself showcasing His power and majesty, pointing out that He was the commander of the armies of heaven.
+To make it clear they should take the prophetic word seriously God addressed the people with the title the LORD of hosts.
+God introduced Himself showcasing His power and majesty, pointing out that He was the Commander of the Armies of Heaven.
 Clearly then this was a wake-up call to those who were fooling around.

 Verses 2 & 3.
-In this verse we see the love and protection God has for His people and secondly the wrath that He has for those who will try to hurt His people.
+This verse stresses the love and protection God has for His people and secondly the wrath that He has for those who will try to hurt His people.
 One writer tells us that when God said He was zealous for Zion with a great zeal and great fervour, it was interesting that the word for "zealous" in the ancient Hebrew comes from the idea of becoming intensely "red", the face flushed with deep emotion

 It was important for God to establish that He still loves Zion.
 All of the previous actions were done in order for Israel to separate themselves from sin and return back, to now serving and obeying the Almighty God.
-At this time in Israel's history, it was shortly after the Babylonian captivity.
-The clear purpose was to stir up the Jewish nation at that moment to complete the building of the Temple, restore the pure worship of God and to encourage their faith and hope in the expectation of the Messiah son of David.
+Now that they had returned from the Babylonian captivity the prophet Zechariah's purpose was to stir up the Jewish nation at that moment to complete the building of the Temple, restore the pure worship of God and to encourage their faith and hope in the expectation of the Messiah son of David.